denisjacquemin/nice-layout-staticmatic/README.md

 Nice Layout staticmatic
 ===

-Simple layout theme inspired done with staticmatic (haml & sass) Feel free to use/fork it.
+Simple layout theme done with staticmatic (haml & sass)

+Feel free to use/fork it.

 Credits